How to Fix WordPress RSS Feed Errors

 check for errors in functions.php

-Log into your WordPress dashboard, navigate to Settings, and click Permalinks.
+Log in to your WordPress dashboard, navigate to Settings, and click Permalinks.

 WordPress Permalinks